 Electronic air cleaners work differently than other types of filtering systems.
 The air and any particulates passing through an electronic air cleaner are given a negative charge with small electrically charged wires.
 The air then passes over some plates that have a positive charge.
 Any particulates in the air will automatically be attracted to and stick to the positively charged plates in the electronic air cleaner.
 An EAC or Electronic Air Cleaner can be very effective at cleaning the air and improving the air quality in your home or business.

 The particulates in the air can include the harmful biological matter described above.
 This includes any matter down to one micron.
 However, this depends on the frequency of maintenance for the electronic air cleaner.
 The particulate that sticks to the plates needs to be removed from to time by cleaning the plates.
 This can be done on the same basis that you change your air filters for your HVAC system but needs to be tailored to make sure the plates do not load up with particulates.

 Basic Air Filters and Indoor Air Quality

-Many people use the basic fiber-type air filters for their HVAC system.
-These filters really do nothing for air quality inside your home and designed only for basic protection of the HVAC system.
+Many people use basic fiber-type air filters for their HVAC systems.
+These filters really do nothing for air quality inside your home and are designed only for the basic protection of the HVAC system.
 These filters catch large particulates such as dust and other large debris that would otherwise be caught in the evaporator coil and plug it up.
 This is important for the proper function of your HVAC system and to prevent the system from failing to condition the air.